1989–90 AEK Athens F.C. season: Overview

-With Stratos Gidopoulos and Dušan Bajević at the wheel for the second season in a row.
-Having won the championship of the previous year and with the addition of Daniel Batista in their roster, AEK started the season with great optimism.
+With Stratos Gidopoulos as president and Dušan Bajević as manager for the second consecutive season, AEK entered the season as the reigning Greek champions.
+The signing of Daniel Batista further strengthened the squad and raised expectations for another successful season.

-The beginning was ideal with the conquest of Super Cup on penalties against Panathinaikos after a 1–1 draw in the extra time.
-Shortly afterwards, the epic showdown came in the rematch of the first round of the European Cup against Dynamo Dresden.
-AEK, despite their defeat in Germany by 1–0, played a magical game at AEK Stadium and prevailed with an incredible 5–3 in a match that had it all and showed the potential of the team.
-However, the draw for the second round brought AEK Athens facing Marseille of Bernard Tapie.
-In the first match in Marseille, the referee canceled a clean goal by Patikas and AEK lost by 2–0.
-The rematch at Nea Filadelfeia, ended in a 1–1 draw.
+The season was began on a positive note as AEK won their first Super Cup, defeating Panathinaikos on penalties after a 1–1 draw following extra time.
+Shortly afterwards, AEK overturned a 1–0 first-leg defeat to Dynamo Dresden in the first round of the European Cup, recording a memorable 5–3 victory at AEK Stadium to progress.
+In the second round, they were drawn against Marseille of Bernard Tapie.
+In the first leg in Marseille, the referee disallowed a legitimate goal by Patikas and AEK were defeated 2–0.
+The rematch at Nea Filadelfeia ended in a 1–1 draw, eliminating AEK from the tournament.
 In addition to their elimination, the French reported an attack on their bus and UEFA eventually punished the yellow-blacks with one-year ban from all European competitions.

-In the Cup, the team finished at the top of their group without a defeat, but they were shockingly eliminated for the second consecutive season, this time by the newly promoted Ionikos at the round of 32.
+In the Cup, AEK finished top of their group without suffering a defeat, but were unexpectedly eliminated by newly promoted Ionikos in the round of 32 for the second consecutive season.

-The team in general played good football and had the best defense in the league for the second consecutive year, but in the end they finished second behind Panathinaikos.
-The greatest victories of the season were a 8–0 against Skonda Xanthi and a 7–1 against Panionios.
-The club's top scorer for the season was Daniel Batista with 15 goals.
+Domestically, AEK conceded the fewest goals in the league for the second successive season, but finished runners-up to Panathinaikos.
+Among the highlights of their league campaign were an 8–0 victory over Skonda Xanthi and a 7–1 win against Panionios.
+Daniel Batista finished as the club's top scorer with 15 goals.

-AEK completed their competitive obligations with the conquest of the League Cup against Olympiacos on 2 June, in an event that took place only this season.
+AEK concluded their season by winning the Greek League Cup, defeating Olympiacos in the final on 2 June.
+It was the only edition of the competition ever held.

-Many players stood out this season such as Savevski, Okoński, Batista, Manolas, Savvidis, Patikas and Christodoulou.
+Notable performers during the season included Savevski, Okoński, Daniel Batista, Manolas, Savvidis, Patikas and Christodoulou.